 Weather & Cancelation Policy:

 Weather is at times unpredictable in Alaska, we can get a little bit of everything in the same day.
-The rain and the long winters is what makes our beautiful summers so amazing and long anticipated!
+The rain and the long winters are what makes our beautiful summers so amazing and long anticipated!

-In the almost decade that I have been doing photography, cancellations due to weather hardly ever happen; I can think of just a few times out of the hundreds of sessions I have done!
+In the over a decade that I have been doing photography, cancellations due to weather hardly ever happen; I can think of just a few times out of the hundreds of sessions I have done.
 The cancellations have typically happened due to a torrential downpour because this type of rain (as opposed to snow or mist/rain) actually gets you wet, and this type of weather can also damage my equipment.
-We love shooting in the snow and rain, some client even wait to schedule their session for day that it is snowing!
+We love shooting in the snow and rain, some client even wait to schedule their session for day that it is snowing.
 Choosing great photo ready and season appropriate outfits helps; think layers, even in the summer.
 If the session has started and the weather becomes unbearable, I am happy to wait it out with you!

 Ultimately, the final call on cancellation is up to you.
 I will stay touch with you when weather might be an issue!